Adversity does not build character ... it reveals it.

 Do not be that last rat off a sinking ship.

-- How to get clear on your Ideal Job Description
+• How to build a clear bullseye on your Job Search target

 I learned how to use my Ideal Job Description as the bullseye in my job search and move to something more satisfying rather than just running blindly away from this job.
 I enjoyed learning how to interview my potential new employer rather than them interviewing me.